*Our Box Office is open Tuesday-Saturday from 12pm-6pm.*

-The Wang Theatre is equipped with an elevator available in the Grand Lobby with accessibility to the fourth floor and has a chair lift installed for access to the Lower Lobby.
+The Wang Theatre is equipped with an elevator available in the Grand Lobby with accessibility to all floors and has a chair lift installed for access to the Lower Lobby.
 The Shubert Theatre does not have an elevator; however, an accessible unisex bathroom is located off the Main Lobby.

 Where can I park?

 You can find parking easily through ParkWhiz.
 There are several parking lots located near the Theatres: The Tufts Medical Center Garage adjacent to the Wang Theatre; Theatre District Parking adjacent to the Shubert Theatre; Standard Parking, between the Tufts Medical Center Parking Garage and the DoubleTree Hotel; CityPlace Garage in the MA Transportation Building; 200 Stuart Street Garage at the Revere Hotel; the Kinney Motor Mart on Stuart Street, and the Garage at 100 Clarendon on Clarendon Street.
 CLICK HERE for more info on parking.

 There are many restaurants in the immediate area.
 Show your ticket stub and receive a special discount at select restaurants nearby.
 Learn more here.

 How do I get to the Wang and Shubert Theatres?

 The Boch Center is located in the heart of Boston's Theater District.
 The Wang Theatre is located at 270 Tremont Street and the Shubert Theatre is located directly across the street at 265 Tremont Street.
 CLICK HERE for directions.

 Is photography and/or recording devices allowed?